Learning Kotlin: Destructuring

 }

-Line 12 is the magic, that is the Object Destructuring.
-Rather than having two lines where we assign a variable to firstName and surname we can assign them both in one line so long as they are wrapped in parenthesis and match the names of the properties of the object.
+Line 12 is the magic—that’s object destructuring.
+Rather than having two lines where we assign a variable to firstName and surname, we can assign them both in one line, so long as they are wrapped in parentheses and match the names of the object’s properties.